goatedroot/ctf-writeups/picoctf/writeups/secure-email-service.md

 so now as we know the current full array we can predict the next (already done by the cracker)

-made a python script to predict the admin's boundary and send him the payload — *(script deleted, completed this ctf a while ago)*

 ```
 flag: picoCTF{always_a_step_ahead_fb2a1a8c}